 What if Something Comes Up?

-WEATHER CANCELLATIONS: In case of inclement weather or other cancellations, please call 908-704-0016 any time after 7am on the morning of your workday to see if there has been a cancelation.
+WEATHER CANCELLATIONS: In case of inclement weather or other cancellations, please call 908-704-0016 any time after 7 AM on the morning of your workday to see if there has been a cancellation.
 Once the recorded greeting begins, press “4” and wait for the Volunteer Message to play.

-WAIVER FORM: Please complete and sign the Adult Waiver Formand bring with you to the jobsite.
+WAIVER FORM: Please complete and sign the Adult Waiver Form and bring it with you to the jobsite.
 By Federal law, 16 – 17 year old teenagers must have their parent’s permission and signature on the separate Minor Waiver Form.
 Anyone under 16 years old is not allowed on a construction site.

-REQUEST FOR CANCELLATION: If you are coming with a group please notify your coordinator about the cancellation.
-Individuals: If it is necessary for you to cancel, please call the RVHFH Office at 908-704-0016 x17 as soon as you are aware.
-Our success is built on a volunteer work crew (10+ people) on site each day.
-Contacting us early will help us to schedule another group or individuals as may be needed.
-We appreciate your commitment in helping the family build a new home and brighter future and we ask you to honor this commitment.
+REQUEST FOR CANCELLATION: If you are coming with a group, please notify your coordinator about the cancellation.
+Individuals: If it is necessary for you to cancel, please call the RVHFH Office at 908-704-0016 x12 as soon as you are aware.
+Our success is built on a volunteer work crew (10+ people) on-site each day.
+Contacting us early will help us to schedule another group or individuals as needed.
+We appreciate your commitment in helping families build a new home and brighter future, and we ask you to honor this commitment.